dav-par/eng114_DevOps/readme.md

 ## Why DevOps - Benefits
+- Easy of use
+- Flexibility
+- Robustness
+- Cost

 - Speed, new requirements can be responded to quickly
 - consistent environments
 - Renews focus on the customers